, , ,

 Diving Accident Claims Life of Paramedic

 While you consult Leppard Law: what happens now that I’ve had a dui?
 Have you ever thought about how severe an accident can be because of your carelessness?
 A 26-year-old paramedic from Molokai died in a freediving accident last Saturday on the island’s west end.
 Steven “Keku” Likua went diving with friends off Kaiaka Rock at about 3 p.m.
 He was last seen an hour later, approximately 300 yards off shore, wearing a camouflage wet suit with fins, snorkel and mask, according to police.
 When the other divers emerged, Likua did not, and after searching the area, friends reported him missing.
 Local emergency responders got the call around 6:20 p.m., and notified the Coast Guard to join efforts.
 People can also a contact a plant explosion lawyer if there are any accidents in a work place.
+Consult with Illinois workers’ comp lawyers if you have been injured at work and you plan to seek compensation and other benefits.
 If you suffered from this kind of accident and you need a professional to help you, check out the legal laws and learn more about car accident lawyers.
 In case of any kind of accidents, a personal injury attorney needs to be contacted as soon as possible.
 Victims should contact their trusted personal injury attorney immediately for legal help.
 Experienced personal injury lawyers can help victims get the proper compensation they deserve.
+If the accident has caused extreme damage, you may contact a truck accident lawyer to help you get through it.

 After an extensive search from my sources of the shoreline Saturday night yielded no results, firefighters suspended the search at 9:30 p.m., according to the Maui Fire Department.
 Weather conditions were reported with winds at 23 mph and seas up to 8 feet.